Kloster St. Petersinsel. Foto/Photo: TES

 Jean-Jacques Rousseau Museum

-An archaeological trail shows the history of this monastery complex and the remains from the Celtic, Roman, and Merovingian periods, including pile dwellings, Roman finds, and sarcophagi from the Merovingian period.
+An archaeological trail reveals the history of this monastery complex, showcasing remains from the Celtic, Roman, and Merovingian periods, including pile dwellings, Roman artefacts, and sarcophagi from the Merovingian era.

 Roman pillar from a temple